xan105/node-powertoast/README.md

   Win32 appID (_red_) is whatever string you want.<br />
   UWP appID (_green_) is a string with a very specific set of rules.<br />
-  Some features / behaviors are limited to UWP appID only because Microsoft™.
+  Some features / behaviors are limited to UWP appID only _because Microsoft™_.

   Your framework, installer, setup, etc... should have method(s) to create / use one for you.<br />
   Eg: Innosetup has the parameter `AppUserModelID` in the `[Icons]` section, Electron has the method `app.setAppUserModelId()`.<br />